Santa Cruz De Tenerife Canary Islands, Spain Travel Guide

 Explore the island's many Romerías (religious pilgrimages/festivals) held throughout the year in different towns, offering a deep dive into local folk traditions and community celebrations.

-Discover new walking paths or lesser-known viewpoints.
+Find new hiking routes or lesser-known viewpoints.

 Diving into what you love.